 2. Plans for the new establishment and disposal of facilities

 The Group's capital expenditures are formulated after comprehensively considering economic trends, investment efficiency, etc.

-At the end of the fiscal year under review, there are no plans to newly establish or dispose any important facilities
+At the end of the fiscal year under review, the plans for newly establishing and disposing important facilities were as follows.